girlbandgeek/csg-code-challenge/README.md

 * CLI access to AWS cloud with sufficient privileges to launch and configure instances.
 In addition, a VPC and a subnet needs to be configured prior to running this code.
 * Code could be modified to support other cloud providers
 * Instance is provisioned into the default region specified in your AWS config.
 See AWS docs for details.

-* There are some hard-coded values in the main.tf script.
+There are some hard-coded values in the main.tf script.
 These must be changed before running the code in your environment:

-** ami (Amazon Machine Image).
+* ami (Amazon Machine Image).
 This must correspond to the region and flavor of linux you with to deploy.
 The example is ubuntu 20.04 for us-east-2 region
-** ssh public key.
+* ssh public key.
 You will need to generate a key pair, or use an existing key pair appropriate for your environment.

 ## Usage
 Clone the repository to your working directory:

 `git clone git@github.com:girlbandgeek/csg-code-challenge.git`

-Navigate to the terraform directory and execute the following command to initialize terraform.
+Navigate to the terraform directory and execute the following command to initialize terraform:

+`terraform init`

 Execute the following commands to validate the code and launch the instance.
 Respond "yes" when prompted.
 (Terraform plan is optional.):

 ```
 terraform plan